How to set up a compost or biogas site, UK and EU standards explained, and alternative treatment methods for animal by-products (ABPs).

 Your site can operate to UK standards if all you treat is category 3 catering waste and the following category 2 ABPs:

-- digestive tract and its content
+- digestive tract content

 - dairy products or colostrum

 UK standards explained

 This table shows the time and temperature requirements you must follow for treating ABPs, as well as particle size rules, under UK standards:

 |System||Minimum temp||Minimum time at minimum temp||Maximum particle size|

 |Composting (closed reactor)||60°C||2 days||400mm|

 |Composting (housed windrow)||60°C||8 days (during which windrow must be turned at least 3 times, at no less than 2 day intervals)||400mm|